 3.1 Habitat description

-The Kongsfjorden shallow water ecosystem is characterized by large kelp beds of different species of macroalgae (Bartsch et al., 2016) between 0 and approximately 12-15 m water depth.
+The Kongsfjorden shallow water ecosystem is characterized by large kelp beds of different species of macroalgae between 0 and approximately 12-15 m water depth (Bartsch et al., 2016).
 The site where the observatory has been set up is, therefore, characteristic for the fjord habitat and provides a highly diverse habitat with a steep wall completely covered with large macroalgae followed by a sandy to muddy slope that begins at approximately 11 m water depth at the base station of the observatory.
-The five depth layers covered by the stereo-optical camera system covered the typical vertical gradient of a littoral habitat with a surface near pelagic habitat (depth range 0-2 water depth (Fig. 3a), a typical lito-pelagic habitat close to the upper edge of the drop off (2-4 m water depth (Fig. 3b), the upper drop off edge between 4 and 6 m water depth) with dense horizontal and vertical macrophyte coverage (Fig. 3c), the vertical wall of the drop off with overhanging structures and grotto like crevices (water depth 6-8 m, Fig. 3d) and, finally, the lower edge of the drop off where the wall goes over in the typical benthic habitat with a gentle slope formed by sand and mud in a deep of around 11 meters, decreasing further towards North to the center of the fjord (Fig. 3e).
+The five depth layers covered by the stereo-optical camera system cover the typical vertical gradient of a littoral habitat with a surface near pelagic habitat (depth range 0-2 water depth (Fig. 3a), a typical litho-pelagic habitat close to the upper edge of the drop off (2-4 m water depth (Fig. 3b), the upper drop off edge between 4 and 6 m water depth) with dense horizontal and vertical macrophyte coverage (Fig. 3c), the vertical wall of the drop off with overhanging structures and grotto like crevices (water depth 6-8 m, Fig. 3d) and, finally, the lower edge of the drop off where the wall goes over in the typical benthic habitat with a gentle slope formed by sand and mud in a depth of around 11 meters, decreasing further towards North to the center of the fjord (Fig. 3e).

-The observatory technology allowed for daily vertical CTD profile every noon at approximately 12:00 hour with a sampling frequency of 1Hz at a constant profiling speed of 1.5 m per minute from approximately 10 m water depth (depending on the tide) to 1 m below the surface.
-The Ferrybox unity additionally provided complementary hydrographic data from a fixed water depth of 11 m.
+The observatory technology allows for daily vertical CTD profile every noon at approximately 12:00 hour with a sampling frequency of 1Hz at a constant profiling speed of 1.5 m per minute from approximately 10 m water depth (depending on the tide) to 1 m below the surface.
+The Ferrybox unity additionally provides complementary hydrographic data from a fixed water depth of 11 m.
 Fig. 4 shows the compiled data for water temperature (°C), salinity (PSU) and turbidity (FTU) from October 2013 to November 2014.
 The data reveal a distinct seasonal cycle in the water temperature with the lowest values of approximately -1.0°C in the winter months from October to April and the highest temperatures up to approximately 8°C during the summer months, May to September.
 Most interestingly, however, are the distinct short term changes in water temperatures even within the individual seasons.
 These changes spanned ranges of up to 4°C within shortest time periods of few days both in the summer an in the winter.
 While the average water temperature, for example, during mid of December to the end of January was between -0.5 to +0.5°C, the water temperatures then suddenly increased within few days up to 3°C and stayed at this comparatively high level until end of March, when it dropped again to approximately 0.5°C again.
 In May, the temperatures increased again and reached the highest values of up to 7.7°C in the surface layers, which indicates a distinct stratification during this time.
 In July to September, this stratification dissolved, and the water temperatures were almost equally distributed over the water column.
-Similar temporal patterns were observed also in salinity (Fig. 4), which indicates that the overall patterns in the water temperature in the shallow littoral zone of the fjord system were also significantly determined by a fast (within days) exchange of water masses that brought either colder and lower saline arctic water or warmer higher saline water masses even to the shallow fjord areas.
+Similar temporal patterns were observed also in salinity (Fig. 4), which indicates that the overall patterns in the water temperature in the shallow littoral zone of the fjord system were also significantly determined by a fast (within days) exchange of water masses that brought either colder and lower saline Arctic water or warmer higher saline water masses even to the shallow fjord areas.